How spatial patterns can lead to less resilient ecosystems: A unifying model for vegetation patterns

-Finally, to fully describe the model, we need to specify the boundary conditions for Eq.\,\eqref{eq1}.
-Most studies often assume periodic boundary conditions, mimicking infinitely large and spatially invariant ecosystems.
+\textbf{Boundary conditions.} To fully describe the model, we need to specify the boundary conditions for Eq.\,\eqref{eq1}.
+Most studies assume periodic boundary conditions, mimicking infinitely large and spatially invariant ecosystems.
 This assumption, while mathematically convenient, is not realistic in most ecosystems, where vegetation (patterned or not) is often embedded in non-vegetated areas or at the edge of a dryland desert transition \cite{Deblauwe2011,clerc2021localised}.
-To mimic these conditions, we consider boundary conditions such that vegetation biomass vanishes at the system edges $x\leq0$ and $x\geq L$ (with $L$ the system length).
-These boundary conditions imply that any solution in the ecosystem bulk has to connect with the unvegetated, $b=0$ solution at the boundaries, which is also a solution of Eq.\,\eqref{eq1}.
-Thus, a front naturally exists for all the solutions except the unvegetated one, which is the only strictly homogeneous solution possible in the system.
+To model these scenarios, we use Dirichlet boundary conditions, which set vegetation biomass to zero at the system edges, $x\leq0$ and $x\geq L$ (with $L$ the system length). \ed{These boundary conditions assume that the environmental stress $\eta$ grows sharply to infinity at the ecosystem boundaries.}

+Because of the biomass-vanishing boundary conditions, any solution in the ecosystem bulk must connect with the unvegetated state ($b=0$) at the boundaries, which is also a solution of Eq.\,\eqref{eq1}.
+Consequently, a front necessarily forms for all the solutions except the unvegetated one, which is the only strictly homogeneous solution possible in the system.
 The motion of this front will dictate whether the desert state $b=0$ propagates into the vegetated region or not.
 This motion is directly determined by the parameters of Eq.\,\eqref{eq1}, which account for the strength of the different plant interactions and environmental stresses.
-We next analyze this front propagation process, both in cases where plant biomass in the vegetated area is quasi-homogeneous (i.e., homogeneous within the bulk) or forms self-organized regular patterns.
+We next analyze this front-propagation process, both in cases where plant biomass in the vegetated area is quasi-homogeneous (i.e., homogeneous within the bulk) and in cases where it forms self-organized regular patterns.